1. Am I eligible to apply for need-based institutional aid after I am admitted?

 10. How is financial need determined?

 All federal financial aid administered by Barnard College is based on demonstrated need as determined by the Federal Methodology formula.
 Need for institutional aid is determined using a Barnard Need Analysis formula which takes into consideration all sources of income and all assets, including home equity.

 11. When will I be notified of my financial aid decision?

-Assuming that the deadlines are met, First Year Regular Decision applicants will receive their decision letters in late-March along with the Admissions acceptance letter.
+Assuming that the due date is met, First Year Regular Decision applicants will receive their decision letters in late-March along with the Admissions acceptance letter.

 12. Does my financial aid application have any bearing on my application for admission?

 13. My parents are divorced and my child support ends when I turn 18.
 Must my non-custodial parent still submit his/her information?

 Yes.
 Barnard requires financial aid information from both parents regardless of when child support ends and regardless of what the divorce decree states.
 The College is not bound by family or court agreements when awarding our own institutional funds.

 14. My parents were never married, so why must I submit both of their financial information?

 Barnard's policy is to collect financial documentation from both parents, regardless of their marital or legal status.
 We do not consider unwillingness to submit financial documents as a reason to waive this requirement.
 Refer to Barnard's policy.